Lifelong Learning has Replaced Knowledge is Power

 Now, it’s how you apply and advance knowledge that makes the difference.

-Rather than memorizing facts and methods, the ultimate career skill is to be an independent, self-directed learner capable of learning quickly, deeply and then creatively on the job, i.e., an enthusiastic lifelong learner.
+Rather than memorizing facts (which is not learning) and methods, the ultimate career skill is to be an independent, self-directed learner capable of learning quickly, deeply and then creatively on the job, i.e., an enthusiastic lifelong learner.
 Curiosity and creativity — always looking for better, faster, cheaper — are the new mantras.
 Employers want employees who are always reinventing themselves, independent learners who never get tired of trying new things, not burned out or jaded learners who would are used to a limited set of facts and do a good job choosing from one of four options.

 While this sea-change has been incorporated into education systems around the world, the good ship America is a hard one to turn.
 But it is happening now.
 The Common Core has introduced applied thinking, critical thinking and using subject material to develop “read to learn” and “learn how to learn” skills.
 While the Common Core seems to be losing traction, its ideas are probably here to stay, we hope.
 States are likely to take at least some of this new thinking on education and incorporate it into their standards.